3 Ways to Get Better MPG's

 Because of this, it's obviously in everyone's best interests to get the most bang for your buck when it comes to filling your tank and keeping it full for as long as possible.
 With gas expenses hijacking budgets across the country, the more you can invest in fuel-efficient modifications and regular maintenance, the better.

-In this hub, we're going to go over three super simple ways you can start making the most of every mile you drive.
+In this article, we're going to go over three super simple ways you can start making the most of every mile you drive.

 How much money do you spend on gas every week?